nus-cs2103-AY1920S1/duke/docs/README.md

 ### Undoing and redoing commands
 ![undo](public/undo.png)

 Using the power of the *Time Stone*, the flow of time itself is under Thanos' command.
-Thanos can thus undo and redo command you make, in the event of a mistake, without even breaking a sweat
+Thanos can thus undo any and redo command you make, in the event of a mistake, without even breaking a sweat

 ### Bringing balance to the universe (and your tasks)